beejjorgensen/bgc/src/bgc_part_1000_types_2.md

 ### How Many Decimal Digits?

-The million dollar question is, "How many significant decimal digits can I store in a given floating point type before the floating point precision runs out?"
+The million dollar question is, "How many significant decimal digits can I store in a given floating point type so that I get out the same decimal number when I print it?"

-But it's not quite so easy to answer.
-So we'll do it in two ways.

 The number of decimal digits you can store in a floating point type and surely get the same number back out when you print it is given by these